 But if you are already on WordPress and want to migrate your website to another host, here is how you can do it easily without losing any of your data.

 Method 1 – Migrate WordPress blog Automatically (The Easy Way)

-The easiest way to migrate your WordPress blog is to move everything including all your WordPress files and database directly to your new server.
-Other methods that I am going to mention in this article will require you to create a backup of your WordPress, download it and upload it to the new host.
+The easiest way to migrate your WordPress blog is to move everything directly to your new server, including all your WordPress files and database.
+Other methods that I will mention in this article will require you to create a backup of your WordPress, download it and upload it to the new host.
 But in this method, you can directly move your WordPress installation from the old host to the new host.

 WPvivid Backup Plugin